-J. Ostriker, Cen, and their students have helped develop numerical cosmology.
+J. Ostriker and his students have helped develop numerical cosmology.
 They have developed hydrodynamical simulation codes that have helped shape our understanding of the Lyman alpha forest, the formation of galaxies, and the Warm Hot Intergalactic Medium.
 They work closely with Jim Stone, E. Ostriker, and others to model the small-scale ("sub-grid") physics that determines the physical properties of galaxies, and with Strauss, Greene, and others to compare the results of their simulations with observations.
 Indeed, computational astrophysics is a major focus of the department.